ibm-cloud-docs/EventStreams/messagehub104.md

 30 days.
 Specify this value as multiples of hours.

 <p>**Note:**
-In the Enterprise plan, you can se this to any value.</p>
+In the Enterprise plan, you can set this to any value.</p>
 </dd>

 <dt>retention.bytes</dt>
-<dd>The maximum size a partition (which consists of log segments) can grow to before we will discard old log segments to free up space.
+<dd>The maximum size a partition (which consists of log segments) can grow to before we discard old log segments to free up space.

 <p>**Note:**
 Enterprise plan only.
-Set to any value larger than 1MB.</p>
+Set to any value larger than 1 MB.</p>
 </dd>

 <dt>segment.bytes</dt>
 <dd>The segment file size for the log.

 <p>**Note:**
 Enterprise plan only.
-Set to any value larger than 100kB.</p>
+Set to any value larger than 100 kB.</p>
 </dd>

 <dt>segment.index.bytes</dt>
 <dd>The size of the index that maps offsets to file positions.

 <p>**Note:**
 Enterprise plan only.
-Set to any value between 100kB and 2GB.</p>
+Set to any value between 100 kB and 2 GB.</p>
 </dd>

 <dt>segment.ms</dt>